nutanix-japan/ncsc-labs-core/lab4/lab4.rst

 #.
 Overwrite Existing Entities (remember to use a clone to have a copy of your VM):

    - Choose to overwrite your VM while online
-   - The VM should boot into the VM at the point in time of the snapshot.
+   - The VM should boot into the VM at the point in time of the snapshot

 Self Service Restore (SSR)
 ---------------------------